 A furnace filters MERV rating helps determine the filters ability to protect the blower fan.
 The air filters purpose to prevent contamination and help air quality, not actually clean the furnace.
-Higher rated MERV filters can be dangerous to have on filters due to there being a higher chance of affected air flow.
-If the airflow in a system is affected by high MERV-rated or dirty filters then this could lead to furnace issue and possible damage.
+Higher rated MERV filters can be dangerous to have on filters due to there being a higher chance of affected airflow.
+If the airflow in a system is affected by high MERV-rated or dirty filters, then this could lead to furnace issues and possible damage.

 Furnace Filter Recommended Ratings

 The best MERV level for a furnace is when the air filters are at levels like 4, 7, and 8.
-A higher MERV level prevents easy air flow, causing a buildup in non-industrial powered systems like those in industrial or high commercial buildings.
-Furnace filters at level 4, 7, and 8 are capable of preventing dust mites, mold spores, hair spray, pollen, textile fibers and more.
-The filters lower MERV level allows flow to pass through more easily and requires less regular maintenance.
+A higher MERV level prevents easy airflow, causing a buildup in non-industrial powered systems like those in industrial or high commercial buildings.
+Furnace filters at levels 4, 7, and 8 are capable of preventing dust mites, mold spores, hair spray, pollen, textile fibers, and more.
+The filters lower MERV level allows the flow to pass through more easily and requires less regular maintenance.

 Contact the Air Filter Provider Able to Provide High MERV Rated Products

 When you are looking for quality furnace filters for your home or business, then Filter King is able to provide just what you need.
 We sell air filters at affordable prices in a variety of sizes to fit any location.
 You can also buy the subscription package, where the filter is brought straight to your door, ready for replacement.
 Call today and start talking about replacing your air filters at great prices you can afford.